15 Top-Rated Things to Do in Rockaway Beach, OR

 Rockaway Beach is perhaps best known for its beach.
 An approximately seven-mile stretch of uninterrupted sand surrounds the city.
 And like the entire Oregon Coast, or the "People's Coast," every inch of the beach is open to the public.
 The city offers over 20 access points, typically at the end of every east/west road.

 Tillamook Bay to the south and Nehalem Bay to the north bookend the approximately seven miles of sand.
 But the beach extends past both these bodies of water.
-In total, about 16 miles of sand surrounds Rockaway Beach.
+In total, about 16 miles of sand surround Rockaway Beach.
 This entire expanse is part of the state-spanning Oregon Coast Trail.

 2. Go Crabbing at Kelly's Brighton Marina